tsredanovic/cfw-formulator/README.md

 # Formulator

-**Cloudflare worker which handles form submissions.**
+**Cloudflare Worker which handles form submissions.**

-You can use this script to set up free (some limitations apply) back-end handling for all your website forms with [Cloudflare Workers](https://workers.cloudflare.com/).
+You can use this script to set up free (some limitations apply) [serverless](https://www.cloudflare.com/learning/serverless/what-is-serverless/) handling for all your website forms with [Cloudflare Workers](https://workers.cloudflare.com/).

 Different integrations can be used to determine how form data should be processed.
 You can use one of the pre-existing integrations like the Discord one which sends a message to your channel on every form submit.
 Or you can go all technical and write your own integration to do whatever you want.